-Class of shares Number of shares at beginning of fiscal year under review Number of shares increased in fiscal year under review Number of shares decreased in fiscal year under review Number of shares at end of fiscal year under review Common shares 13,329,298 shares 1,170 shares 11,787,202 shares 1,543,266 shares
+Class of shares Number of shares at beginning of fiscal Number of shares increased in fiscal year Number of shares decreased in fiscal year Number of shares at end of fiscal year under year under review under review under review review Common shares 1,543,266 shares 829 shares 14,775 shares 1,529,320 shares

 (Notes) 1.
-1,170 shares increase in the number of common shares in treasury stock is due to the purchase of shares less than one unit.
+829 shares increase in the number of common shares in treasury stock is due to the purchase of shares less than

-2. Of decrease in the number of treasury common shares, 11,763,685 shares was due to the cancellation of treasury shares in accordance with the resolution of the Board of Directors, 23,512 shares due to the exercise of the stock option by the Company's directors and employees and our subsidiaries' directors, and five shares due to the disposal of fractional shares.
+2. Of decrease in the number of treasury common shares, 14,775 shares due to the exercise of the stock option by the Company's directors and employees and our subsidiaries' directors.